How To Use Views in SQL

 As another example, say you want to combine data from multiple other tables into a new structure, but you also don’t want to delete the original tables.
 You could just create another table, but then you’d have redundant data stored in multiple places.
 This could cause a lot of inconvenience: if some of your data changed, you’d have to update it in multiple places.
 In cases like these, views can come in handy.

 In SQL, a view is a virtual table whose contents are the result of a specific query to one or more tables, known as base tables.
-This guide provides an overview of what SQL views are and why they can be useful.
-It also highlights how you can create, query, modify, and destroy views using standard SQL syntax.
+This guide provides an overview of what views in SQL are and why they can be useful.
+It also highlights how you can create, query, modify, and destroy views in SQL using standard SQL syntax.

 Prerequisites for Using Views in SQL